MESH-Model/MESH_Project_Saint_John_River_Basin/ReadMe.md

   - *Includes the output files for the model configuration / each run*

 ## Presentations
-- *Contains powerpoint (or similar), poster, or other presentations or reports related to the project (formal or otherwise)*
+- Contains powerpoint (or similar), poster, or other presentations or reports related to the project

 ## Site
-*Can include:
-- Maps
-- PhotosVideos
-- Site Meta-data
-- etc.*
+Include maps of the study site